dariye/personal-goals/happy-moments/2017-moments.md

 # 01/17/2017
 Today is my little brother's birthday.
 He turned 3 today!
 He made my day.
 I went ring shopping for my cousin.
 There's stunning beauty in diamond in hand ... just saying.
 Caught up with Isha.

+# 01/18/2017
+Ruth is stateside so super excited to catch up with her.